 What is the Best Food to Take Camping?

 Follow what you like to cook and eat at home.
 You can make almost anything at a campground that you can make at home.
-Make a gourmet meal if that’s your style, or stop for pizza on your way to the campground if that is more your thing.
+Make a gourmet meal if you enjoy cooking, or stop for pizza on your way to the campground and skip the cooking altogether.

-- Choose a menu that works with your activities.
+- Plan a camping menu that works with your activities.
 If you plan to be out adventuring all day, then don’t plan to cook chili from scratch.

-- Shelf-stable (ramen, mac-n-cheese, tuna) are good back up meals in case the ice isn’t holding up in the cooler for some reason.
+- Shelf-stable (ramen, mac-n-cheese, tuna) foods are good backup meals in case the ice isn’t holding up in the cooler for some reason.

-- Make ahead meals are great for arrival and departure days so you can focus on set up and breaking down camp.
+- Make-ahead meals are great for arrival and departure days so you can focus on setting up and breaking down camp.
+We have a tradition of bringing donuts for our last day of camping breakfast.

 Meal Ideas for Your Tent Camping for Beginners Menu

-New campers shouldn’t miss out on the traditional camping meals like cooking hot dogs, foil packs, mountain pies, s’mores cooked over the campfire.
-These are outdoor versions of some favorite meals you cook at home.
+New campers shouldn’t miss out on traditional camping meals like cooking hot dogs, foil packs, mountain pies, and s’mores cooked over the campfire.
+And there’s nothing better than starting the day with a big stack of pancakes for breakfast at the campground!

 Plan some no-cook meals for rainy or hot weather or when there’s just not enough time to get that fire ready.